 The Habilitation Team is part of the Low Incidence Vision Impairment Team and comprises of a Senior Habilitation Officer, and 2 Habilitation Officers, supported by experienced and specially trained Specialist Support Assistants for Children and Young People with Vision Impairment (VISSAs) in the Local Authority led resourced Provisions (LARPs) at Grove House Primary and Hanson Secondary schools.

-In 2011 a new set of Quality Standards in Habilitation were published, which now provide the framework for Habilitation services.
+The Quality Standards in Habilitation (2011) provide the framework for Habilitation services.
 These were the outcome of the Mobility 21 Project funded by the Department for Children, Schools and Families (DCSF) in England from 2007, and involved collaboration between the Institute of Education (IOE) at the University of London and the Royal National Institute of Blind people (RNIB).’
 ‘These Quality Standards are designed to ensure that children and young people with visual impairment are enabled, through high quality mobility and independence training and support, to achieve the greatest possible independence and maximise their outcomes and life chances.’
 (Quality Standards, 2011)

 The Habilitation Team have collated a portfolio of evidence to demonstrate that they meet the standards, and these are regularly up-dated.

 What is Habilitation?

 The outcome of habilitation training is always for the child to achieve their full potential and become as independent as possible.
 Broader outcomes specifically for children who have a visual impairment, as taken from the Quality Standards (2011) include: